Benchmarking Automated Clinical Language Simplification: Dataset, Algorithm, and Evaluation: Experimental Results

-\textbf{Insight Analysis}.
-In our dataset, the length of different sentences varies a lot.
-To analyze the relationship between the length and the performance, we conduct the following experiment.
-We first divide source sentences of the testing data into five groups based on their length and then calculate the values of BLEU, HIT, CWR and AScore on the proposed PMBERT-MT model.
+\textbf{Insight Analysis} To analyze the influence of the sentence length on the model performance, we divide the source sentences into five groups with different length and calculate the average scores among different length groups.
 The results are shown in Figure~\ref{image:Length}.

-From Figure~\ref{image:Length}, we can observe that with the increase of the sentence length, the values of BLEU, HIT, and AScore drop, which is in accord with traditional machine translation tasks.
-However, the trend of CWR score is different from that of other three metrics, which sightly increases.
-The reason is that for the long sentences, they may contain more common words and do not need to be translated, which leads to the increase of the CWR score.
+We can observe that with the increase of the sentence length, the values of BLEU, HIT, and AScore drop, which is in accord with traditional machine translation tasks.
+However, the trend of the CWR score is different from that of the other three metrics, which keeps a stable performance.
+The reason is that CWR reflects a language style feature, which is relatively independent from the length.
+From this experiment, we can conclude that a single CWR score can not reveal the actual performance of the model in our task.
 These results also confirm the reasonableness of the design of AScore, which assigns more importance weights to the BLEU and HIT scores compared with the CWR score.
-Also, we can conclude that using the CWR metric as the only criteria may not really reveal the performance of baselines.